 Wooton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Wooton have a very low rate of college education: just 6.94% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Wooton has a very low overall level of education: only 6.94% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Wooton in 2022 was $18,227, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $72,908 for a family of four.
 However, Wooton contains both very wealthy and poor people as well.